Miastodwa/lazy-sharp/README.md

     }
     ```

-## CORS

-To setup CORS limits , you need to edit firebase env variables:

--   for deployment: `functions:config:set settings.cors="your cors limits"`

--   for local emulator: edit `functions/.runtimeconfig.json` by adding:

-    ```json
-    {
-    	"settings": {
-    		"cors": "your cors limits"
-    	}
-    }
-    ```

 ## Deployment

 To automate deployment, create a `.deploy.sh` file inslide `/functions` folder, with your deplyment script:

 ```sh
 # if you want to, set deployed env variables here: